wickathou/diploi.com/src/content/blog/using_cursor_with_lovable_apps_and_how_to_deploy/importing_from_lovable.md

 #### 5. Launching the application

-Something we must note is that depending of the ownership of the repository, the steps after the repository has been analyzed are different.
+Something we must note is that depending on the ownership of the repository, the steps after the repository has been analyzed are different.

 ##### If you are the owner of the imported repository